Connect with others who understand.

 When taking your medical history, your doctor will ask about certain causes and risk factors of PBC, including:

-• Your personal history of autoimmune diseases, such as Sjögren’s syndrome or autoimmune thyroid disease
+• Your personal history of autoimmune diseases, such as Sjögren’s disease or autoimmune thyroid disease

 • Your family history of PBC or other liver diseases (especially in parents and siblings)